zbwxp/SegVit/README.md

 ## License
-This code and trained models are released under GPU license for non-commercial purposes.
+This code and trained models are released under GNUv3 license https://www.gnu.org/licenses/gpl-3.0.en.html for non-commercial purposes.
 For commercial purposes, please contact the authors.